 That is different from a true tantrum.
 For a true tantrum, children cannot easily stop it, even if they are given want they requested.

 For example, let’s say your child wanted a lollipop and you say “no.” A temper tantrum follows.
-Now you cave-in and give him the lollipop.
-Does he stop crying?
-If so, maybe he has learned that crying works.
+If you cave-in and give him the lollipop, does he stop crying?

 Remember that your children are not out to get you.
 They are doing the best job they can to get their needs met.
 During the toddler years, they won’t be able to differentiate needs from wants – both may be expressed with equal intensity.